Learn about our data

 If a person tests positive for COVID-19 more than once, are they included in the number of confirmed cases more than once?

 The number of newly reported COVID-19 cases can fluctuate from day-to-day depending on when the testing occurs and how the data are collected and processed in WEDSS.
 For example, less COVID-19 data are processed over the weekend compared to during the week.
 This often results in fewer new cases being reported on Mondays and more new cases being reported Tuesdays.
 Rather than focusing on the number of new cases on any given day, it is more important to monitor the overall trend in the number of new cases.
 For example, the "New confirmed COVID-19 cases by date confirmed, and 7-day average" chart includes a line of the 7-day average.
 This line smooths out these day-to-day fluctuations in the numbers of cases reported and more clearly shows the trend in new cases.
+For more information on how COVID-19 cases are tracked and reported, see our fact sheet.

 Why is it that sometimes the number of confirmed cases or deaths in a county might go down from one day to the next?